vdespa/postman-quick-reference-guide/docs/request-creation.rst

     pm.environment.set('myData', JSON.stringify(jsonData));

 You need to use JSON.stringify() before saving objects / arrays to a Postman variable.
-Otherwise it will not work.
+Otherwise it may not work (depending on your Postman or Newman version).

 In the next request where you want to retrieve the data, just use: